 The CCMA Exam

-The California Certifying Board for Medical Assistants is offered through Pearson Vue testing locations year-round.
+The California Certifying Board for Medical Assistants exam is offered through Pearson Vue testing locations year-round.
 The exam consists of the following testing areas:

 As a new applicant, you must take and pass the Basic examination and either the Administrative or Clinical specialty exam to earn certification.